LondonAppDev/vite-docker-issue/README.md

 This project demonstrates a bug where Vite is trying to access a non-existant directory in `node_modules/` when running on Docker.

+## Steps

+To reproduce ensure you have Docker and Docker Compose then:

+ 1. Clone this project
+ 2. Run `docker-compose build`
+ 3. Run `docker-compose up`

 The error given is:

 ```